mathworks/jupyter-matlab-proxy/troubleshooting.md

 # Troubleshooting

-In the environment that you have installed the package:
+If you have trouble installing the package, consult this guide.
+In the environment where you have installed the package:

-* Verify if the MATLAB executable is discoverable (ie. if it is in the PATH)
+* Verify that the MATLAB executable is on the PATH
     ```bash
     $ which matlab
     /usr/local/bin/matlab